Practical Experience with Stable Set and Coloring Relaxations: Computational Study

-In our second set of experiments, we consider some instances from the literature: \begin{itemize} \item DSJC graphs: DSJC graphs are standard $G(n, p)$ random graphs.
-They were initially used in the paper by Johnson, Aragon, McGeoch, and Schevon in~\cite{Johnson1991} and were also included in the second DIMACS challenge.
-We consider two sparse DSJC graphs. \item Full Insertion graphs: We explore additional Full Insertion graphs that were not included in~\cite{Gaar2020}. \item Queen graphs: The $n \times n$ queen graph is a graph on $n^2$ vertices in which each vertex represents a square in an $n \times n$ chessboard, and each edge corresponds to a legal move by a queen. \item Random graphs from~\cite{Duk:07}: We examine some of the random graphs considered by Dukanovic and Rendl in~\cite{Duk:07}.
-Since they strengthened $\overline\vartheta(G)$ towards $\chi(G)$ by adding the non-negativity constraints as well as triangle inequalities, their bounds should generally coincide with our BOUND 1, so we do not report their results separately.
-Moreover, we do not know the exact values of $\chi(G)$ for these instances, hence these values are not reported. \end{itemize}
+In our second set of experiments, we consider some instances from the literature: \begin{itemize} \item DSJC graphs: DSJC graphs are standard~$G(n, p)$ random graphs.
+They were initially used in the paper by Johnson, Aragon, McGeoch, and Schevon~\cite{Johnson1991} and were also included in the second DIMACS challenge~\cite{Johnson1996}.
+We consider two sparse DSJC graphs. \item Full Insertion graphs: We explore additional Full Insertion graphs that were not considered in~\cite{Gaa:20}. \item Queen graphs: The~$n \times n$ queen graph is a graph on~$n^2$ vertices in which each vertex represents a square in an~$n \times n$ chessboard, and each edge corresponds to a legal move by a queen. \item Random graphs from~\cite{Dukanovic2007}: We examine some of the random graphs considered in~\cite{Dukanovic2007}, where~$\vartheta(\overline{G})$ was strengthened towards~$\chi(G)$ by adding the non-negativity constraints as well as triangle inequalities.
+Hence, bounds presented in~\cite{Dukanovic2007} should generally coincide with our BOUND 1, so we do not report their results separately.
+Moreover, we do not know the exact values of~$\chi(G)$ for these instances, hence these values are not reported. \end{itemize}

-In this computational study, we compare the values of $\vartheta(\overline{G})$, BOUND 1, and BOUND 2 as lower bounds on $\chi(G)$ and assess the computational effort required for the computations of BOUND 1 and BOUND 2.
-The results are presented in Table~\ref{table_7}.
+In this computational study, we compare the values of bounds~$\vartheta(\overline{G})$, BOUND 1, and BOUND 2 as lower bounds on~$\chi(G)$ and assess the computational effort required for the computations of BOUND 1 and BOUND 2.
+The results are presented in Table~\ref{table_col_2}.

-The results in Table~\ref{table_7} indicate that BOUND 1 improves upon $\vartheta(\overline{G})$ as a lower bound on $\chi(G)$ for seven out of twelve instances.
+The results in Table~\ref{table_col_2} indicate that BOUND 1 improves upon~$\vartheta(\overline{G})$ as a lower bound on~$\chi(G)$ for seven out of twelve instances.
 BOUND 2, in comparison, provides better results for eight instances and surpasses BOUND 1 by one integer value in three cases, demonstrating its effectiveness in tightening lower bounds.

 However, BOUND 2 requires more computational effort, especially for instances where it improves upon BOUND 1 by one integer value.
-Notably, for all queen graphs considered, both bounds align with the value of the Lovász theta function $\vartheta(\overline{G})$, suggesting that the added inequalities do not enhance this bound.
-Further research could explore whether other inequalities might improve $\vartheta(\overline{G})$ as a lower bound on $\chi(G)$.
+Interestingly, for all queen graphs considered, both bounds align with the value of the Lovász theta function~$\vartheta(\overline{G})$, suggesting that the added inequalities do not enhance this bound.
+Further research could explore whether other inequalities might improve~$\vartheta(\overline{G})$ as a lower bound on~$\chi(G)$.